 Right Tree, Right Place

-Teaching people to plant and care for trees increases environmental awareness and empowers our citizens as stewards of our community, country, and planet.
-Planting a tree is much more than a fun outdoor activity.
-It reduces pollution, provides cooling shade on a summer’s day, brings neighbors together, increases property values, reduces crime, fosters community cooperation, and provides habitat for local wildlife.
+Planting and caring for trees increases environmental awareness and empowers our citizens as stewards of our community, country, and planet.
+Planting trees is fun, but there are also lots of benefits!
+Trees reduces pollution, provide cooling shade, brings neighbors together, increases property values, reduces crime, fosters community cooperation, and provides habitat for local wildlife.
+To enjoy these benefits, it’s important to plant the right kind of tree in the right place.
+This ensures the tree will live a long and healthy life!
+Read more in our Right Tree, Right Place guide.

 Download our guide to learn about specific trees that fit best in Davis.